slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 1. Abstaining from porn and masturbation.
 2. Good diet, organic type foods, no breads or dairy.
-3. Another preventative method, besides the ones I mentioned, is not working as intensely.
+3. Another preventative method is not working as intensely.
 Rest and natural optimism.
 This one disproportionately depends on systems and environment conditions beyond individual control.

 The medical system relies on anti-histamines, topicals, and cortico-steroids, which can all make eczema worse after initially making it better.